MrLorent/S4-POO2/README.md

 ## WORK DONE :coffee:

 ### assignment :file_folder:
-Folder containing the different exercice of the course realised during the lessons.
+Folder containing the different exercices of the course realised during the lessons.

 ### project :file_folder:
 Folder containing a project of mini console RPG, created to experiment on random phenomenoms.